Home > Blog Posts > How Much Do Holidays Cost? What To Consider When Planning A Holiday

 It’s easy to blow out your holiday budget with sneaky extra financial costs that you didn’t plan for.
-The average cost of a family holiday varies greatly based on planning.
-That’s why it’s so important to plan ahead and be prepared.
-It’s easy to blow out your holiday budget with sneaky extra financial costs that you didn’t plan for, particularly when travelling overseas.
-But there are a few simple ways you can cut back on costs, so you will end up with more spending money.
+The average cost of a family holiday varies greatly based on activities and planning.
+That’s why it’s so important to be prepared.
+It’s easy to blow out your holiday budget with additional costs that you didn’t account for, particularly when travelling overseas.
+There are a few simple ways you can cut back on costs so that you will end up with more spending money.

 As most of us know, if you’re heading to the UK or USA, you can lose a lot on the Aussie dollar just in the exchange rate.
 So, plan your spending money according to the conversion, and remember it won’t be dollar for dollar.

-It’s a few hundred dollars that you probably won’t want to fork out, but travel insurance is an essential expense.
+It’s a few hundred dollars that you probably won’t want to fork out, but travel insurance can be an essential expense.
 Ultimately, you’ll be glad to have it if something unexpected happens.
 Good health services are a privilege enjoyed in Australia.
 However, in many other countries, it’s a frightening experience to be sick or hospitalised.
-There’s always a chance that it could come at a hefty price.
+There’s also a chance that it could come at a hefty price.
 Fingers crossed you won’t have to use it, but it could potentially save you thousands of dollars, and prevent you from being stuck in a foreign country when you’re injured or unwell.

 Whether you’re planning to spend your nights in a backpackers’ hostel or the lap of luxury, accommodation costs will likely make up the bulk of your travel budget.
 Package deals with airlines are available on many sites—including last-minute deals if you’re feeling adventurous—and can save you a lot of money.
-Many hotels and resorts will also offer meal packages in the accommodation costs.
+Many hotels and resorts will also offer meal packages included in the accommodation costs.
 This can save you some cash as well as reducing the health risks of ingesting dodgy food or contaminated water in countries where street vendors and food establishments aren’t monitored by health codes.